Drama Therapy Education and Research Center in Japan

 "I truly feel that expressive arts including drama nurture people's (and children's) mind, and facilitate rich interactions.
 My hope is to see more arts therapies be practiced in educational scenes.
 I support Ms Onoe to wider activities."

-Associate Professor of College of Fine Arts at Nihon University
+Professor of College of Fine Arts at Nihon University

 "May the conscience of drama therapy reach not only pupils and teachers in classrooms but also school managers as well as administration, with its true picture and message.
 To that end, more studies will be called for."